Douglas Skelton

 Douglas Skelton is a Scottish writer of crime fiction and non-fiction.

 Biography

 Skelton was born in Glasgow.
 Before turning to writing full-time, he had been a bank clerk, tax officer, shelf stacker, meat porter, taxi driver, reporter, investigator and editor.
 While his non-fiction charts the true life exploits of murderers, criminals and cause celebres, his fiction settings are invariably set in his home town of Glasgow or the windswept Scottish highlands.

+In August 2025, Skelton was a guest on the Off the Shelf podcast as part of a feature on the McIlvanney Prize.